Enable-IT Ethernet Extenders Reach New Depths to aid visibility for Oil rig collapse!

 - Ease of Implementation – Unit’s compact design is perfectly matched to system configuration.

 Once the Aqua Tech guidance system was implemented, the 828P backed up its promise with high performance.
-A major reason for the unit’s effectiveness is its compactness.
-The configuration required an 828P unit to be installed on a cable every 350 ft, creating a series of repeaters from the ocean floor to the surface.
+A noteworthy purpose behind the unit’s effectiveness is its compactness.
+The setup required an 828P unit to be installed on a cable every 350 ft, creating a series of repeaters from the ocean floor to the surface.
 Each of the four units employed in the network is stored in a small pressure vessel.
 Large, bulky extenders would have been a cumbersome impossibility in this setup.

 Data delivery jumped to a whole new level thanks to the 828P.
 The far-more precise sonograms generated at ocean floor depth travel the 900 ft. distance at blazing Gigabit speed, giving tool operators the necessarily accurate view of the debris area.
 The results speak for themselves.
 Because of the enhanced data accuracy and precision guidance provided by the 828P, sediment removal and excavations are being completed in record time – without the costly tool damage so common with the prior system.